You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

-Concerning Annual Reports in particular, if you don’t file by June 30, your LLC will be administratively dissolved or, for foreign LLCs, your authority to do business will be revoked.
+Concerning annual reports in particular, if you don’t file by June 30, your LLC will be administratively dissolved or, for foreign LLCs, your authority to do business will be revoked.
 Dissolution means that your company will be inactive, unable to conduct business until your outstanding forms and/or fees have been reconciled and you’ve completed the reinstatement process.
-See the Annual Reports page for more details.
+See the Kentucky annual reports page for more details.

 Planning Your Expenses